rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-afternoon-2bRAD-pyrad.md

 ## use the '-f' option when you have already run that step, to force it to rerun
 ```
+**TASK**.<br>
-Choose one to run that is different from your neighbor so we can compare results as a class.
+Choose one params file that is different from your neighbor and run it so we can compare results as a class.

 **TASK**.<br>
 It's a good idea to run iPyrad using both a range of [21] missing data (as above)